Henry Kissinger: Soccer

-Since his childhood, Kissinger has been a fan of his hometown's soccer club, SpVgg Fürth (now SpVgg Greuther Fürth).
+Since his childhood, Kissinger had been a fan of his hometown's soccer club, SpVgg Fürth (now SpVgg Greuther Fürth).
 Even during his time in office, the German Embassy informed him about the team's results every Monday morning.
-He is an honorary member with lifetime season-tickets.
-In September 2012 Kissinger attended a home game in which SpVgg Greuther Fürth lost, 0–2, against Schalke, after promising years ago he would attend a Greuther Fürth home game if they were promoted to the Bundesliga, the top football league in Germany, from the 2.
+He was an honorary member with lifetime season tickets.
+In September 2012, Kissinger attended a home game in which Greuther Fürth lost 0–2 against Schalke, after promising years previously that he would attend a Greuther Fürth home game if they were promoted to the Bundesliga from the 2.
 Bundesliga.
+From 1989 onward, he was an honorary member of Bayern Munich.